racket/rhombus/design/partial-order/partial-order.md

 Motivation
 ----------

-I have two main motivations:
+I have 3 main motivations:
  - Ordering for sorted data structures.
  - Customizable equal-now-like behavior within Rhombus.
+ - Equality within tolerance for testing `check-within`.

 Note that most sorted data structures expect a total order, not a partial order.